musqz/betterlockscreen-theming/README.md

   * Need `betterlockscreen` installed and setup for Mabox.
   * Use the `AppImage`, it is quick and clean. _(peek inside help included)_

-# AppImage betterlock-theming
+# Quick Start...

+## .AppImage

   * Run **directly** via AppImage – no installation needed
   * Cyberpunk, Vibrant, and Pastel themes
   * Edit login, verification, and warning text
   * Transparent or shadowed login boxes
   * Hardcoded Mabox logo icons using (~/.icons/mabox-logo-3d.svg)

 	With Mabox Conky_LOGO_SVG `~/.icons/mabox-logo-3d.svg` can one edit e.a coloring transparancy...
   * Custom background image optional – leave empty to use default Mabox wallpaper

 ## Launch [betterlock-theming.AppImage] and get started creating the first betterlockscreen theme: